-If you’re working while living on the road, you know that electricity is essential to keep your computer and other devices charged.
+If you’re working while living on the road, you know that electricity is essential to keep your devices charged.
 Even if you’re just enjoying a quiet weekend in the woods, it’s nice to be able to have access to power without having to run a noisy generator.
 The answer?
 Solar power.
-Putting a solar system into play can seem intimidating and costly but at the end of the day, it’s a one-time worthy investment.
+Putting a solar system into play can seem intimidating and costly but at the end of the day, it’s a worthy one-time investment.

 Take, for example, our routine when we first started out.
-Working full days Tuesday-Thursday meant that we had to pay for a campsite or RV Park in order to plug in.
-Sure, you can camp out at coffee shops and other places with wifi and plugs, but that only really works when you’re around a city.
-This meant we were paying over $100/week as our “power bill” essentially.
+Working long days Tuesday-Thursday meant that we had to pay for a campsite or RV Park in order to plug-in.
+Sure, you can camp out at coffee shops and other places with wifi, but that only really works when you’re around a city.
+This meant that we were essentially paying over $100/week as our “power bill.”
 This got old real quick and defeated the purpose of us moving out of our apartment to get away from the bills in the first place.
-So we spent a while researching which components would work best for us and got the wheels turning on our solar system.
+So we spent a while researching which components would work best for us and got the wheels turning on our van life solar system.

-FULL DISCLOSURE: We are not electricians by any stretch but had enough research and experience in our holsters to put a system into place that works great and cuts our costs down immensely.
+FULL DISCLOSURE: We are not electricians by any stretch.
+We had enough research and experience in our holsters to put a system into place that works great and cuts our costs down immensely.